Roh-Roy/azure-function-app/README.md

 local.settings.json - is for local development
 host.json -- function app configurations
+in the local.settings.json populate your respective storage account value.

 3) To run in local we can run via maven commands